 A Stranger Things Refresher Ahead of S3

 We live in a time where it’s far too easy to binge-watch anything.
-While this means that you’re able to absorb content quickly, it can have the downside that you forget what you’ve watched when the next season finally comes out.
+While this means that you’re able to absorb content quickly, it can have the downside that you forget what you’ve watched when the next season finally comes out, like what happened with Jessica Jones.
 Which means that you’re probably here for a recap of what you’ve already watched.
 So, for those of you who watched all of Stranger Things’ second season the day that it came out, and are prepared to do the same for season three, then this refresher is for you.
 An obvious spoiler warning for the first two seasons, but don’t worry – season three will be waiting for you when you’re done reading this Stranger Things refresher.

 Season one of Stranger Things was all about the Demogorgon, which El fiercely defeated.
 Season two is all about bigger and stronger forces.
 A giant, shadow-esque and spider-like creature named the “Mind Flayer” that Will has been seeing was the “Big Bad” for this season.
 And, not only that, but there appeared to be even more Demogorgon type creatures, coined “Demo-Dogs”.
 These new beasts all seemed to be coming out through underground tunnels.
 Though, Dustin did manage to befriend one with the power of candy.